Constantine Algeria Travel Guide

 This facilitates smaller purchases and taxi fares.

-Possess the name and address of where you're staying written in Arabic and The speaking french.
-This helps taxi drivers and locals with non-stopions.
+Possess the name and address of where you're staying written in Arabic and The french language.
+This supports taxi cab drivers and locals with non-stopions.

 Thoughtful arranging your departure leaves you with positive lasting memories.